httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## The "aes128gcm" HTTP Content Coding

 This memo registers the "aes128gcm" HTTP content coding in the HTTP Content Codings Registry, as detailed in {{aes128gcm}}.

 * Name: aes128gcm
 * Description: AES-GCM encryption with a 128-bit content encryption key
 * Reference: this specification

-## Crypto-Key Header Field

-This memo registers the "Crypto-Key" HTTP header field in the Permanent Message Header Registry, as detailed in {{crypto-key}}.

-* Field name: Crypto-Key
-* Protocol: HTTP
-* Status: Standard
-* Reference: this specification
-* Notes:

-## The HTTP Crypto-Key Parameter Registry {#crypto-key-registry}

-This memo establishes a registry for parameters used by the "Crypto-Key" header field under the "Hypertext Transfer Protocol (HTTP) Parameters" grouping.
-The "Hypertext Transfer Protocol (HTTP) Crypto-Key Parameters" operates under an "Specification Required" policy {{!RFC5226}}.

-Entries in this registry are expected to include the following information:

-* Parameter Name: The name of the parameter.
-* Purpose: A brief description of the purpose of the parameter.
-* Reference: A reference to a specification that defines the semantics of the parameter.

-The initial contents of this registry are:

-### keyid

-* Parameter Name: keyid
-* Purpose: Identify the key that is in use.
-* Reference: this document

-### aes128gcm {#iana-aes128gcm}

-* Parameter Name: aes128gcm
-* Purpose: Provide an explicit input keying material value for the aes128gcm content coding.
-* Reference: this document

 --- back